jagaapple/marubatsu.js/README.md

 **Executors** is to execute validations.

 ### `test(value: any)`
-Returns `true` if a target value passes all validations, otherwise returns `false` .
+Returns `true` if a value passes all validations, otherwise returns `false` .

 - `value: any` ...
-The target value
+The value

 ```ts
 marubatsu().string({ length: 3 }).test("123");  // true